Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Parameters.md

 ### Categorical Parameters

-Categorical parameters choose a value from a list of options that have no intrinsic ordering.
-For example, a material paramater randomly chooses from a list of material options, but the list of material options itself can be rearranged into any particular order without affecting the distribution of materials selected.
+Categorical Parameters choose a value from a list of options that have no intrinsic ordering.
+For example, a material Parameter randomly chooses from a list of material options, but the list of material options itself can be rearranged into any particular order without affecting the distribution of materials selected.

-If your custom parameter is a categorical in nature, take a look at the [StringParameter]() class included in the perception package as a reference for how to derive the `CategoricalParameter` class.
+If your custom Parameter is categorical in nature, take a look at the [StringParameter]() class included in the perception package as a reference for how to derive the `CategoricalParameter` class.
 ```
 using UnityEngine.Perception.Randomization.Parameters.Attributes;